Last updated

 X

 What is a digital rolodex?
+(2026)

 Discover folk - the CRM for people-powered businesses

 If you're always out networking, staying organized and keeping on top of all the contact information you get from business cards you've received during the events can feel impossible.
-But a good customer relationship management platform (CRM) – also known as the modern rolodex can help you manage your new business contacts on top of other details that matter to help you build a strong business relationship.
+But a good customer relationship management platform (CRM) – also known as the digital rolodex can help you manage your new business contacts on top of other details that matter to help you build a strong business relationship.

 What is a digital rolodex

-These days, a digital rolodex –also known as a CRM, is the modern day answer to that.
+A digital rolodex –also known as a CRM, is the modern day answer to that.
 CRMs helps you stay on top of small details including when you last interacted with someone, instead of relying on a post it note that accidentally went missing.

 Instead of writing something down somewhere and forgetting it, a CRM is often packed with useful features that can help you stay organized day to day, and recall important details that matter to your new business contact.

-Key features of a good CRM include:
+Key features of a good Digital Rolodex (CRM) include:

 • Contact Management: Store and organize detailed contact information, including names, addresses, phone numbers, email addresses, and social media profiles.